Book an appointment using SetMore

-Earlier this week, the attorneys with the Law Office of Bryan Fagan, PLLC, posted a blog related to premarital agreements that covered what they were and how they can impact a marriage.
+Earlier this week, the attorneys with the Law Office of Bryan Fagan, PLLC, posted a blog related to premarital agreements.
+It covered what they were and how they can impact a marriage.
 Today we will shift gears to discuss postnuptial arrangements, the lesser-known cousin of a prenuptial agreement.

-As they pertain to the law contained in the Texas Family Code, postnuptial agreements must be drafted and agreed to while remaining in compliance with any applicable state laws on this subject.
+Postnuptial agreements in accordance with the Texas Family Code require drafting and agreeing to them while ensuring compliance with any relevant state laws.
 If you and your spouse agree on any matter that is outside of the law, then you risk a judge declaring at least that section unenforceable and void.

-The terminology that is used coupled with the agreements that you and your spouse eventually agree to must be coherent and then must also comply with our Family Code.
+You and your spouse must ensure that the terminology used in your agreements is coherent and complies with our Family Code.
 Therefore, having experienced representatives on your side during a negotiation process can be extremely helpful.
 Let’s explore postnuptial agreements in greater detail.

 Postnuptial Agreements- A breakdown of what they are and what they do

 As I noted at the outset of this blog, postnuptial agreements are not as well known as prenuptial agreements.
-Our culture has made prenuptial agreements a little more well known- whether through music, television, or movies- the term “prenup” is one that we hear with more and more regularity these days.
+Our culture has made prenuptial agreements a little more well known.
+Whether through music, television, or movies, the term “prenup” is one that we hear with more and more these days.

 The solution will ostensibly be agreeable to both you and your spouse now and will benefit you all by creating a more amicable divorce (theoretically) should the need arise later.